07 Nov Live your very own Roman Holiday

 Perhaps the best way to live the Roman Holiday experience is to ride through the streets of Rome on a Vespa scooter, à la Audrey.
 After all, a Vespa isn’t just a scooter brand; it’s a symbol of Italy.
 So don’t forget to travel with someone who has a motorbike license!

 And if you are going to ride a scooter, remember to check that your travel insurance provides medical coverage for this.
-All Coverontrip Hazardous Activity add-ons cover you for medical emergencies if you injury yourself when riding a scooter, as long as it’s 125cc or under and the driver has held a motorbike licence for at least 3 years and is conviction free.
+All Coverontrip Hazardous Activity add-ons cover you for medical emergencies if you injure yourself when riding a scooter, as long as it’s 125cc or under and the driver has held a motorbike licence for at least 3 years and is conviction-free.